CALL FOR PAPERS

 Authors may resubmit to ACL Rolling Review.

-• If authors want to add an author as part of a resubmission, they may do so with justification; except in extremely rare circumstances, authors may not be removed.
+• If the authors want to add an author as part of a resubmission, they may do so with a (brief) justification; except in extremely rare circumstances, authors may not be removed.

 Authors considering a resubmission should also refer to the withdrawal policy below.